-Carina is the licensee and curator of TEDxMünster.
+Carina is the licensee, lead organizer and curator of TEDxMünster.
 She believes in the power of intercultural encounters as a force of social change and innovation and is involved in various initiatives and organizations.
 As co-founder and manager of The Global Experience, an international youth media network dedicated to increase the intercultural dialogue, Carina first got in touch with TEDx in 2012 when working with network partners from Egypt and Pakistan who had been TEDx organizers in the past.
 The idea was born to bring TEDx to Münster and to apply for an official license.
 Apart from The Global Experience, Carina also co-founded the global video project Easy Languages and the Digital Participation Camp, an annual conference for young digital change makers.
 Connect with Carina: www.carisafari.de

 Isabell is TEDxMünster’s event manager!
 As a professional event and project manager, currently working with the German Research Platform for Zoonoses at the University of Münster, Isabell is experienced in the management of health care, trade fair as well as non profit events.
 She is also the founder of Street Sounds, a project that aims to expose talented street musicians to an international audience through online video reporting.

-Christoph is the curator and partners manager of TEDxMünster and owner of pr://ip – Primus Inter Pares, a Münster based communication consultancy.
+Christoph is the curator and communications manager of TEDxMünster and owner of pr://ip – Primus Inter Pares, a Münster based communication consultancy.
 He worked as spokesman of BVDW, German Association Of The Digital Economy, has broad experiences in supporting events as a communication expert, curator, moderator or even speaker and is coaching start-up teams and entrepreneurs in all communication matters.